-

 $ I=(i,n_1,n_2,n_3) $ and$ J=(j,m_1,m_2,m_3) $ denote two subscript sequences that label the MCs. -

-After constructing the differential equations, we now want to find the analytic solutions for the MCs.
-Ideally, the solution procedure can be greatly simplified if the connection matrices
+After constructing the differential equations, we can find the analytic solutions for the MCs.
+Ideally, the solution procedure can be greatly simplified if connection matrices

-We first consider the simple cases where the derivatives of a MC only depend on itself and the already-solved MCs:
+Let us first consider the simple cases where the derivatives of a MC only depend on themselves and the already-solved MCs:

 $ \begin{aligned}[b] \frac{\partial}{\partial y} {\cal{C}}(y,z) &={\cal{A}}_{y}(y,z) \, {\cal{C}}(y,z) + {\cal{G}}_{y}(y,z) \,, \\ \frac{\partial}{\partial z} {\cal{C}}(y,z) &={\cal{A}}_{z}(y,z) \, {\cal{C}}(y,z) + {\cal{G}}_{z}(y,z) \,, \end{aligned}$